-Do I Need an Attorney To Handle My Accidents Case?
+Do I Need an Attorney To Handle My Accident Case?

-The attorneys at Schrier Law Group offer a free initial consultation to answer your questions about Florida Accidents law.
+The attorneys at Schrier Law Group offer a free initial consultation to answer your questions about Florida Accident law.
 We have offices in Miami, Fort Lauderdale, Orlando, Jacksonville, and Tampa.

 How an Attorney Can Help

 Securing the maximum compensation you are due for damages such as pain and suffering is only one of reasons why you may need the help of an experienced personal injury lawyer.
 We can also assist you with issues such as vehicle repairs, appropriate reimbursement for medical bills and lost wages, as well as all of the other damages available under Florida law.

 Without an attorney negotiating for you, you could end up with nothing at the end of your case.
 The reasons for this are twofold: soaring medical bills and greedy insurance companies.